yaahc/rustconf/error-handling-isnt-all-about-errors.md

 </div>

-Notes: Okay so now we’ve covered the fundamentals, you know how to handle errors of both types, so let’s get back and start digging into the differences between errors, context, and reports.
+Notes: Okay so now we’ve covered the fundamentals, you know all the tools the language and standard library give you to work with different kinds of errors.

+Next slide: So next let’s dig into my favorite part of error handling, error reporting, and how it fits into the bigger picture, starting with some definitions...

 ---